 Race and Ethnicity

-Most of the data sources allow analysis of the indicators and predictors of welfare dependence across several racial/ethnic categories.
-Where the data are available, statistics are shown for three racial/ethnic groups – Non-Hispanic White, Non-Hispanic Black and Hispanic.
-Due to small sample size, American Indians/Alaska Natives, Asians and Native Hawaiians/Other Pacific Islanders are included in the totals for all persons but are not shown under separate race categories.
+Most of the data sources allow analysis of the indicators and predictors of welfare dependence across several age and racial/ethnic categories.
+Where the data are available, statistics are shown for three racial/ethnic groups – Non-Hispanic White, Non-Hispanic Black, and Hispanic.
+Due to small sample size, American Indians/Alaska Natives, Asians, and Native Hawaiians/Other Pacific Islanders are included in the totals for all persons but are not shown under separate race categories.
 In some instances, however, data are shown for “Whites” and “Blacks,” rather than for “Non-Hispanic Whites” and “Non-Hispanic Blacks;” in such cases these racial categories include individuals of Hispanic Origin.
 Footnotes to the tables provide further documentation of issues related to race and ethnicity.

 Family Structure Categories